NickTillinghast/techtonic-apprenticeship-intitial-pre-work/README.md

 **With this web page I needed to check the W3schools site a few times to see how to handle the ordered list and I also needed to check out the mdn on accessibility**

 **remembering some the css behaviors I also needed to check on w3schools**

+**I had to look into stack overflow to find out how to get my navbar to override the svg postition in css and found z-index 100 would do that**

+**I used a source called css tricks to help me develop the diagonal line for my header**